โExcelsior Buzzโ is a recurring column on changes, tidbits and other news from the Excelsior. Got news? Send us tips at xueer@missionlocal.com.

-Mystery solved โ Amami Sushi, a Japanese bistro at 4435 Mission St. near Avalon Avenue that we previously reported to be temporarily closed, will not be gone for good, according to a Mr. Wu, who was in the shop on a Tuesday afternoon.
+Mystery solved: Amami Sushi, a Japanese bistro at 4435 Mission St. near Avalon Avenue that we previously reported to be temporarily closed, will not be gone for good, according to a Mr. Wu, who was in the shop on a Tuesday afternoon.ย

 The owner, Anna So, is in the middle of decluttering her home and has turned half of the restaurant into a mini indoor yard sale.
 The display features everything from kitchen gadgets and books to old clothes and cleaning supplies.

-Chopsticks Chinese Fast Food, a hole-in-the-wall at 4615 Mission St. known for quick and inexpensive meals under $10, has closed for more than two years.
+Chopsticks Chinese Fast Food, a hole-in-the-wall at 4615 Mission St. known for quick and inexpensive meals under $10, has been closed for more than two years.

-Martinez said the new restaurant is owned by Pablo Maron, who also owns La Espiga De Oro, the burrito/pupusa/tamale/taco mainstay at 2916 24th St. near Florida Street, in the Mission District.
-Martinez, who helped Maron with lease negotiation, said Maron is planning on bringing his pupusas to the Excelsior.
+Martinez said the new restaurant is owned by Pablo Maron, who also owns La Espiga De Oro, the burrito/pupusa/tamale/taco mainstay at 2916 24th St. near Florida Street in the Mission District.
+Martinez, who helped Maron with lease negotiation, said Maron is planning on bringing his pupusas to the Excelsior.ย

 โHe has experience running a business,โ Marinez said. โAnd that’s good.โ